20 Uses for Vinegar that You Never Knew

 You can get woody seeds, such as moonflower, passionflower, morning glory, and gourds, off to a healthier start by lightly rubbing them between a couple of sheets of fine sandpaper-and soaking them overnight in a solution of 1/2 cup apple cider vinegar and 1 pint warm water.
 Next morning, remove the seeds from the solution, rinse them off, and plant them.

 What have you used vinegar for?
 Comment below and share your knowledge!
+Don’t forget to check out our emergency preparation product selection as well to make sure you are always ready.

 The Self-Sufficiency Handbook